Detroit Metropolitan Airport

-The airport is a major hub for Delta Air Lines and is also a base for Spirit Airlines.
-Detroit serves as Delta's main gateway to Asia for the Eastern United States.
-The airport has service to 30 international destinations and service to 39 states across the United States.
+The airport is the second-largest hub for Delta Air Lines and also a base for Spirit Airlines.
+The airport has service to 30 international destinations and to 39 states across the United States.
 Operated by the Wayne County Airport Authority, the airport has six runways, two terminals, and 129 in-service gates.
 Detroit Metropolitan Airport has maintenance facilities capable of servicing and repairing aircraft as large as the Boeing 747-400.

-Metro Airport serves the Metropolitan Detroit area; the Toledo, Ohio, area about 40 mi south; the Ann Arbor area to the west; Windsor, Ontario; and Southwestern Ontario in Canada.
+Metro Airport serves the metropolitan Detroit area; the Toledo, Ohio, area about 40 mi south; the Ann Arbor area to the west; Windsor, Ontario; and Southwestern Ontario in Canada.
 The airport serves over 140 destinations and was named the best large U.S. airport in customer satisfaction by J.D.
-Power & Associates in 2010 and 2019.
+Power & Associates in 2010, 2019, and 2022.